-We have audited the financial statements of Castle Alternative Invest AG ("the Company"), which comprise the balance sheet as at 31 December 2016, income statement and notes for the year then ended, including a summary of significant accounting policies.
+We have audited the financial statements of Castle Alternative Invest AG (the Company), which comprise the balance sheet as at 31 December 2017, the statement of income and notes for the year then ended, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements as at 31 December 2016 comply with Swiss law and the Company's articles of incorporation.
+In our opinion, the financial statements as at 31 December 2017 comply with Swiss law and the company's articles of incorporation.